-One-third of adults in Borough Park have a college degree.
-Twenty-three percent of adults have not completed high school, a rate higher than the citywide rate.
+Four out of five adults in Clinton and Chelsea have a college degree.
+Six percent of adults have not completed high school, a rate lower than the citywide rate.
 Source: U.S. Census Bureau, American Community Survey, 2012-2016

 Economic stress Living in high-poverty neighborhoods limits healthy options and makes it difficult to access quality health care and resources that promote health.
-In Borough Park, 28% of residents live in poverty, compared with 20% of NYC residents.
+In Clinton and Chelsea, 11% of residents live in poverty, compared with 20% of NYC residents.
 Access to affordable housing and employment opportunities with fair wages and benefits are also closely associated with good health.
-Borough Park's unemployment rate is lower than the citywide average of 9%.
+Clinton and Chelsea's unemployment rate is lower than the citywide average of 9%.
 Rent burdened households pay more than 30% of their income for housing and may have difficulty affording food, clothing, transportation and health care.
-Sixty-four percent of Borough Park residents are rent burdened, a higher rate than residents citywide.
+Forty-one percent of Clinton and Chelsea residents are rent burdened, a lower rate than residents citywide.
 One way to consider the effect of income on health is by comparing death rates among neighborhoods.
 "Avertable deaths" are those that could have been avoided if each neighborhood had the same death rate as the five wealthiest neighborhoods.
-Using this measure, 14% of deaths could have been averted in Borough Park.
-ECONOMIC STRESS Borough Park Brooklyn NYC Lowest % Poverty (percent of residents) 28% 21% 20% 7% Upper East Side Unemployment (percent of people ages 16 and older) 6% 9% 9% 4% Upper East Side Rent Burden (percent of renter-occupied homes) 64% 52% 51% 37% Park Slope and Carroll Gardens Note: Unemployment data may differ from rates presented in other published sources.
+Using this measure, 7% of deaths could have been averted in Clinton and Chelsea.
+ECONOMIC STRESS Clinton and Chelsea Manhattan NYC Lowest % Poverty (percent of residents) 11% 14% 20% 7% Upper East Side Unemployment (percent of people ages 16 and older) 5% 7% 9% 4% Upper East Side Rent Burden (percent of renter-occupied homes) 41% 45% 51% 37% Park Slope and Carroll Gardens Note: Unemployment data may differ from rates presented in other published sources.
 See technical notes in the public use dataset for more details.
-Sources: Poverty: American Community Survey as augmented by NYC Opportunity, 2012-2016 (community district and NYC), 2016 (borough); Unemployment and Rent Burden: U.S. Census Bureau, American Community Survey, 2012-2016; Avertable Deaths: NYC DOHMH, Bureau of Vital Statistics, 2011-2015 Many of the factors that affect health happen outside of a doctor's office.
+Sources: Poverty: American Community Survey as augmented by NYC Opportunity, 2012-2016 (community district and NYC), 2016 (borough); Unemployment and Rent Burden: U.S. Census Bureau, American Community Survey, 2012-2016; Avertable deaths: NYC DOHMH, Bureau of Vital Statistics, 2011-2015 Many of the factors that affect health happen outside of a doctor's office.
 This includes access to quality education, jobs and safe spaces to live.
 Residents in high-poverty neighborhoods often lack these resources.
 Is your neighborhood gentrifying?

 Gentrification transforms a low-income area into a high-income area through neighborhood redevelopment.
 It is often defined as changes in the racial and ethnic makeup, education level and average income of a neighborhood's residents, as well as changes in housing and commercial businesses.
 While development may be beneficial, it is often inequitable, and can lead to displacement of long-time residents and businesses.
 Gentrification can be measured in many ways.
 One measure that is used in NYC is to determine if a low-income neighborhood (those with the lowest 40% of average household income in 1990) saw higher than median rent growth over the past 20 years.
-Based on this definition, of 24 neighborhoods that were considered low-income in 1990, 17 were considered to be gentrifying.
-Borough Park is one of 35 neighborhoods within the highest 60% of average household income in 1990 and was excluded from the measure.
+Based on this definition, of the 24 neighborhoods that were considered low-income in 1990, 17 were considered to be gentrifying.
+Clinton and Chelsea is one of 35 neighborhoods within the highest 60% of average household income in 1990 and was excluded from the measure.